Skip to main content

 Bridget M. Weiss brings a mission-first approach to her representation of tax-exempt organizations and philanthropists.
 With deep experience across the nonprofit and philanthropic sectors, she provides strategic, solutions-oriented counsel to help clients align legal compliance with organizational goals and charitable impact.

-She advises a wide range of tax-exempt organizations—including charities, private foundations, advocacy and political organizations, medical research institutions, and international NGOs—on formation, tax-exempt qualification, governance, operations, and regulatory compliance.
+She advises a wide range of tax-exempt organizations—including charities, private foundations, advocacy and political organizations, hospitals and medical research institutions, and international NGOs—on formation, tax-exempt qualification, governance, operations, and regulatory compliance.
 Her experience includes designing complex international affiliate structures, advising on lobbying and political activity compliance, and supporting impact investment vehicles that advance charitable missions.
 She also works with for-profit companies on corporate philanthropy initiatives, employee engagement programs, and related partnerships with nonprofit organizations.

 Bridget regularly counsels family offices and high-net-worth individuals on structuring and managing multi-entity philanthropic and impact platforms.
 This includes developing shared services arrangements among family offices, social enterprises, and affiliated nonprofits.
 She advises on charitable gift planning and helps clients select the most appropriate philanthropic or mission-driven vehicles to achieve long-term legacy and impact goals.